raullaasner/gadfit/README.md

 License
 -------

-This project is distributed under the terms of the GNU General Public License, see LICENSE in the root directory of the present distribution or http://gnu.org/copyleft/gpl.txt.
+This project is distributed under the terms of Apache License 2.0.
+See LICENSE in the root directory of the project http://www.apache.org/licenses/LICENSE-2.0.